marrujoalex/Website/beta/docs/leopard/index.md

 Leopard is a high performance web framework, built 100% in Swift.
 It provides an easy to use sync and async API.

 This guide will help you set up Leopard from your terminal.
-It assumed Swift 4 has been set up.
+It assumes Swift 4 has been set up.

 ## SPM - Package.swift